 If you have been in the Autism community for a while, you may know that there have been some changes to various terms, diagnoses, and classifications of Autism.
 This can make it tricky or even confusing when parents search for answers or resources to help children with Autism.
-It also can be confusing to people around you who may not have an understanding of the different types of Autism.
+It also can be confusing to people around you who may not have an understanding of the different types of autism.

-There have been changes in recent years, which we will explain and get into, but from 1994 until 2013 - the year the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) was published - Autism was classified into 5 different separate subtypes.
+There have been changes in recent years, which we will explain and get into, but from 1994 until 2013 - the year the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) was published - Autism was classified into 5 different types of autism subtypes.
 Even though most of these types are not used as official diagnoses anymore, they are still recognized and used within the community.

 Types of Autism

-So what are the 5 types of Autism that were used as diagnoses before 2013, and how are the different levels categorized now?
-Let’s discuss:
+So what are the 5 types of autism that were used as diagnoses before 2013, and how are the different levels categorized now?
+Let's discuss:

 Aspergers Syndrome